JohnCremona/CMFs/PostgresSchema.md

-weight | smallint | weight k of the cuspidal space `S_k(N, [\chi])` char_orbit_index | integer | index i of the character orbit `[\chi]` in the sorted list of character orbits of modulus N char_orbit_label | text | base-26 encoding (1='a') of index i of the character orbit that appears in label char_labels | jsonb | list of Conrey indexes n of the characters N.n in the Galois orbit indexed by i sub_label | text | The label of the newspace `S_k^{new}(M, [\psi])` that appears as a non-trivial subspace of`S_k(N, [\chi])` sub_level | integer | (M) sub_char_orbit_index | integer | index j of `[\psi]` in sorted list of character orbits of modulus M sub_char_orbit_label | text | base-26 encoding (1='a') of index j of the subspace character orbit that appears in sub_label sub_char_labels | jsonb | list of Conrey indexes n of the characters M.n in the Galois orrbit indexed by j. sub_dim | integer | the dimension of `S_k^{new}(M, [\psi])` sub_mult | integer | Multiplicity of`S_k^{new}(M, [\psi])` as a direct summand of `S_k(N, [\chi])` (this is just the number of divisors of N/M).
+weight | smallint | weight k of the cuspidal space `S_k(N, [\chi])` char_orbit_index | integer | index i of the character orbit `[\chi]` in the sorted list of character orbits of modulus N char_orbit_label | text | base-26 encoding (1='a') of index i of the character orbit that appears in label conrey_indexes | integer[] | list of Conrey indexes n of the characters N.n in the Galois orbit indexed by i sub_label | text | The label of the newspace `S_k^{new}(M, [\psi])` that appears as a non-trivial subspace of`S_k(N, [\chi])` sub_level | integer | (M) sub_char_orbit_index | integer | index j of `[\psi]` in sorted list of character orbits of modulus M sub_char_orbit_label | text | base-26 encoding (1='a') of index j of the subspace character orbit that appears in sub_label sub_conrey_indexes | integer[] | list of Conrey indexes n of the characters M.n in the Galois orrbit indexed by j. sub_dim | integer | the dimension of `S_k^{new}(M, [\psi])` sub_mult | integer | Multiplicity of`S_k^{new}(M, [\psi])` as a direct summand of `S_k(N, [\chi])` (this is just the number of divisors of N/M).
 Summing dimensions of embedded newspaces with multiplicity gives the dimension of the cusp space.